ProjectPete/FaceAPI-WPF-Samples-Photo-Manager/README.md

 I am also planning to ask the Product Team to accept this, to be pulled on the repo above.

-I publish the rough draft early, as I was asked for a quick demonstation.
-So I am in effect publishing this as a "Minimal Viable Product"! :)
+I've been tinkering with this for several weeks, but I publish this rough draft early.
+I've been asked for a demo of how Face Recognition works.
+So I am publishing this as a "Minimal Viable Product"! :)

 Code buffing, style copping and much more documentation will be rolling out over the coming days and weeks.